mmasque/translator/README.md

 # translator

 My goal here is to build a Neural Machine Translation program from scratch, entirely in Rust.
 For now, I'm starting with a simpler problem: building a feedforward neural network and training it to classify digits from the MNIST dataset.
+I got annoyed of manually computing derivatives so I am pausing `translator` while I build an autodifferentiation module called [`drift`](https://github.com/mmasque/drift).

 ## Motivation
 This is mostly a learning exercise where I hope to improve my Rust skills and internalise fundamental machine learning concepts.